 Here’s why we believe the SEO Framework is the Best Plugin for WordPress in 2020?
 Over 100,000 active installations, 200 x 5-star reviews and only 1 negative one-star review.
 How’s that for a company which dates back almost 3 years!
-Here are the top reasons why we moved websites over the SEO Framework and perhaps why you should too.
+Here are the top reasons why we moved WordPress websites over the SEO Framework and perhaps why you should too.
+Our review:

 When it comes to running a blog, website or online, SEO (Search Engine Optimisation) has become the staple ingredient to every website owner’s success.